KALE CAESAR SALAD WITH AVOCADO, TINY TOMATOES & PARMESAN CRISPS

-6. Put the kale and romaine in a large bowl and toss to combine.
+6. Put the kale and romaine in a BOWL and toss to combine.

 7. Add the garbanzo beans, avocado, and tomatoes to the greens.

-8. In a small glass bowl, whisk together the mashed anchovies, Worcestershire sauce, salt, dry mustard, pepper, and red wine vinegar, and yogurt.
+8. In a small glass bowl, whisk together the mashed anchovies, Worcestershire sauce, salt, dry mustard, pepper, red wine vinegar, and yogurt.
 Slowly whisk 6 tablespoons of the garlic olive oil into the dressing until it emulsifies.

 9. Crack the egg and whisk into the dressing.
 Pour over the salad greens.